BadBloopZ/iris-ioc-velo-module/README.md

   - on_postload_ioc_create
   - on_postload_ioc_update
 - Should be a similar module to IrisVTModule which queries VirusTotal after IOC creation on [GitHub](https://github.com/dfir-iris/iris-vt-module)
 - Challenge: Trigger the hunt on the correct Velociraptor instance (We deploy one instance per case as docker container)...
-(Currently solved via configuration file parameter in the module config)
+(Currently solved via configuration file parameter in the module config) -> Deprecated as Velociraptor now supports multi-tenancy since 0.6.6rc1.
+This will be included later on.

 Need to resolve the following error in docker logs: